-Best practice is to have your Salesforce Administrator create a user login and profile specifically for this purpose.
+Our Best Practice Recommendation is to have your Salesforce Administrator create a user login and profile specifically for this use case.

-Begin by adding a Salesforce delivery step to your flow:
+Begin by adding a Salesforce Recipient step to your flow.

-The first time you set up a Salesforce integration you will be prompted to authorize LeadConduit to connect to Salesforce:
+The first time you configure a Salesforce recipient you will be prompted to authorize LeadConduit to connect with Salesforce:

-But if LeadConduit was previously connected to Salesforce you will be given the option to use an existing connection or add a different one:
+On any subsequent connections, or if LeadConduit was previously connected to Salesforce, you are provided the option to use an existing connection or add a different one: